nemster/radix_pump/README.md

 `<COIN_INFO_URL>` is the URL of the website of the coin (it can be an empty string).
 `<LAUNCH_PRICE>` is the price that will be constant during the launch phase.
 `<CREATOR_LOCKED_PERCENTAGE>` percentage of minted coins reserved to the creator (initially locked).
 `<BUY_POOL_FEE_PERCENTAGE>`  is the percentage (expressed as a number from 0 to 100) of base coins paid by buyers to the coin pool.
-The component owner can se a upper limit to this parameter (by default 10%).
+The component owner can set a upper limit to this parameter (by default 10%).
 `<SELL_POOL_FEE_PERCENTAGE>`  is the percentage (expressed as a number from 0 to 100) of base coins paid by sellers to the coin pool.
-The component owner can se a upper limit to this parameter (by default 10%).
+The component owner can sey a upper limit to this parameter (by default 10%).
 `<FLASH_LOAN_POOL_FEE_PERCENTAGE>`  is the percentage (expressed as a number from 0 to 100) of base coins paid by flash borrowers to the coin pool.
-The component owner can se a upper limit to this parameter (by default 10%).
+The component owner can set a upper limit to this parameter (by default 10%).

 The name and symbol of the coin are reserved no coin is minted at this stage.